 Big shout out to our friends at Mason Cash for sending us this lovely batter jug and lemon reamer.

-I don’t know about you but I’m from a strictly lemon and sugar family – it’s good to keep it simple.
-Mr Bond is more adventurous and loves a generous drizzle of maple syrup (don’t mention the diabetes).
+I don’t know about you but I’m from a traditional lemon and sugar family – it’s good to keep it simple.
+Mr Bond is more adventurous and loves a generous drizzle of maple syrup (don’t mention the diabetes)

 There’s a definite consensus in the foodie world that pancake batter is better made ahead – even an hour makes a difference.
 You’ll have light and fluffy pancakes if you make the effort to plan (a little bit) ahead.